 Meth and alcohol abuse create withdrawal symptoms that cause disruptive and challenging effects on the mind and body.
 Signs of withdrawal occur when a drug dependence has taken place.
 Withdrawal symptoms can range from anxiety to depression, to vomiting, nervousness, dizziness, lack of appetite, and uncontrollable drug cravings.
 Many people find it difficult to endure withdrawal symptoms if they are trying to get clean; as a result, many opt to go cold turkey.
 Withdrawal is best when treated by the care of a qualified medical professional, where medications and supervised detox is facilitated.
 It is imperative to note that alcohol withdrawal can be fatal if it is not medically supervised.

-Alcohol and Meth both change the structure of the brain, thus, aiming to go cold turkey would prove extremely difficult.
-Detox is beneficial as patients are safe away from risk factors that can contribute to addiction (bars, friends, etc.).
+Alcohol and Meth both change the structure of the brain; going “cold turkey” can be extremely difficult.
+Detox is beneficial, as patients are safe and away from risk factors that can contribute to addiction (bars, friends, etc.).
 Secondly, the patient has monitored care provided by a medical professional.
 Standard detox medications are administered in accordance with the patient’s healing timeline.
 Community-based 12-step support groups that center on unique needs of those involved are available to build rapport during treatment.
-Some facilities also offer counseling, nutritional plans, exercises and mind-body techniques for relaxation.
+Some facilities also offer counseling, nutritional plans, exercises, and mind-body techniques for relaxation.